29th January – 8th March 2024

 This six-week, online programme is aimed at those in the early stages of their career in conservation, and those looking to improve their leadership skills in entry and middle level roles in conservation or related organisations.
 Our prerequisites are that you are aged 18 – 35, that you can commit to the duration of the programme and that you are able to attend all the zoom sessions.

-You will need to allow approximately 3hrs a week to complete the material, plus you will need to be available from 9:30am for around an hour and a half on the first, third, 5th and 6th Wednesday of your programme to participate in the online discussion sessions.
+You will need to allow approximately 3hrs a week to complete the material, plus you will need to be available from 9:30am for around an hour and a half on the 3rd, 5th and 6th Wednesday of your programme to participate in the online discussion sessions.

 You should already be involved in conservation work either as a student, regularly volunteering or paid employment.